 Partial Shoulder Replacement

 This surgery replaces only the head of the arm bone and improves mobility.
 The original socket is maintained.
-This is often used for young active patients and avoids complete removal and replacement of the humerus head.
+This is often used for young active patients and avoids complete replacement of the glenoid socket.

 Reverse Shoulder Replacement

-Shoulder replacement surgery may be open or minimally Invasive surgery.
-When the shoulder condition involves the ligaments, muscles, tendons or rotator cuff tears or disease, minimally invasive shoulder arthroscopy is recommended.
+Shoulder replacement surgery is an open surgical procedure.
+When the shoulder condition involves the ligaments, muscles, tendons or rotator cuff tears or disease, minimally invasive shoulder arthroscopy is an option.
 Your Grossmont Orthopedic surgeon will discuss the options with you.

 The board certified and fellowship trained orthopedic surgeons at Grossmont Orthopaedics in La Mesa, California routinely performs shoulder replacements and complex shoulder reconstructions.
 Contact us to schedule a consultation to get the correct diagnosis and learn about your treatment options.